September 2nd, 2021

 Organisation: Irish Motor Neurone Disease Association (IMNDA)

-Location: This is an office-based role.
-However, due to Covid-19 the team is working remotely.
-Once restrictions are lifted office presence will be required with hybrid working under consideration.
+Location: This is an office-based role with hybrid working under consideration.

 The office is based at Unit 3, Ground Floor, Marshalsea Court, 22/23 Merchants Quay, D08 N8VC.